-If an Employee receives a written performance evaluation, he or she has the right to review the evaluation and to affix his or her written response to the evaluation.
+If an Employee receives a written performance evaluation, they have the right to review the evaluation and to affix their written response to the evaluation.
 Nothing in this provision shall require the Company to give performance evaluations.
 The Company and the Union agree that performance evaluations under this Article shall not be considered disciplinary actions.